Progress images from the Phase 1 build

 Our appointed contractors T.A.D.
 Builders Ltd are working hard on the construction of Phase 1 of the development, and we are pleased to report that we’ve had very positive feedback from Park users and those living close by on the way the work is being done.
-The construction programme is due to be completed by the end of 2022!

-Schedule for October’22
+Schedule for January’23

 The roof structure and tiling on the main block covering the changing rooms was completed.

 Inside these changing rooms, the ceilings have been boarded out ready for plastering.

 The scaffolding to the rear of the block came down to make way for the work which has started on building the walls for the shower rooms.